alfwatt/KitBridge/README.md

 Swift applications can't see the `#defines` used to bridge clases for OBjective-C code, so Swift `typealias` directeives are used to allow the usage of the varoius `IL` type names.

-Swift annotations like `@UIApplicationMain` can't be aliases so you'll need to include a `main.swift` file:
+Swift annotations like `@UIApplicationMain` and `@NSApplicationMain` can't be aliases so you'll need to include a `main.swift` file for the project:

     import Foundation
     import KitBridge